xcp-ng/xcp-ng-org/docs/vms/vms.md

 Refer to the [I can't patch now, what should I do?](#i-cant-patch-now-what-should-i-do) section for an alternative solution.
 :::

-If you're using *XenServer Windows PV drivers* or have enabled the option *Manage Citrix PV drivers via Windows Update*: Upgrade to *XenServer VM Tools* 9.4.1 or later.
+If you're using *XenServer Windows PV drivers*: Upgrade to *XenServer VM Tools* 9.4.1 or later.

+If you have enabled the option *Manage Citrix PV drivers via Windows Update*: Install new drivers via Windows Update, or install *XenServer VM Tools* 9.4.1 or later with the option **Install I/O Drivers Now** selected.

 Follow Citrix's guidance in [CTX678047](https://support.citrix.com/s/article/CTX678047-static-ip-loss-when-updating-to-vm-tools-for-windows-933-or-earlier) to avoid losing your static IP settings during an upgrade.

 If you're using *XCP-ng Windows PV drivers* 8.2.x, you should use [XenClean](#fully-removing-xen-pv-drivers-with-xenclean) to remove the existing drivers, then choose one of the following: